PiccoloMondoC/authentication-microservice/README.md

 &nbsp; echo "TOKEN: $t"<br>
 &nbsp; go run ./cmd/jwt-validate/ auth.ed.pub $t
 <h3>Encryption</h3>
-<p>&nbsp; To realize security best practices; the code here uses Ed25519 keys.
+<p>To realize security best practices; the code here uses Ed25519 keys.

-&nbsp; These are supported by Go but may not work as easily for other languages.
-However, nearly all the code<br> &nbsp; here is the same regardless of JWT singing method and nothing done here can't be done with other  <br> &nbsp; signing algorithms.</p>
+These are supported by Go but may not work as easily for other languages.
+However, nearly all the code here is the same regardless of JWT singing method and nothing done here can't be done with other signing algorithms.</p>